 While it’s not a terrible thing to ask the person who provides service for what you need, but sometimes these tiny approval seeking demeanors can indicate a deeper pattern going on underneath the surface.

 They’re subconsciously afraid that if they assert themselves without asking for permission or sounding a bit apologetic, they’ll make the barista feel uncomfortable.

 But what they don’t know is that they have a right to do it.
+They have a right to communicate their needs directly.
 And that doesn’t make them rude or insensitive.

 And besides – simple things like that shouldn’t make people feel uneasy.

 And if they do – then it’s their responsibility to check in with themselves why they get hurt by non-rude directness.